alexjyong/Camari/README.md

 ## Troubleshooting

 - **Stream frozen in OBS**: Right-click the Browser Source -> Refresh
-- **Can't connect**: Make sure your phone and computer are on the same network
+- **Can't connect**: Make sure your phone and computer are on the same network.
+If your phone is on a VPN, this may cause trouble.
 - **Stream stops when I lock my phone**: Camari should run as foreground server and prevent this.
 Buuuut, if it does, check your phone's battery optimization settings and exempt Camari.

 ## Building it yourself